Installing Ubuntu Touch 16.04 images on Halium¶

 The password will be the one that you set while running halium-install.

-If you have any errors while performing these steps, check see if any of the following suggestions match what you are seeing.
-If you have installed successfully, skip down to Continue on.
+If you have any errors while performing these steps, check to see if any of the following suggestions match what you are seeing.
+If you have installed successfully, skip down to The Next Steps.